ExperienceLovelace/ha-floorplan/.github/README.md

 </h1>

-<h4 align="center">Floorplan for Home Assistant - but your imagination just become the limitation. </h4>
+<h4 align="center">Floorplan for Home Assistant - your imagination are almost defining the limit of your floorplan. </h4>

 <p align="center">
     <a href="https://github.com/ExperienceLovelace/ha-floorplan/commits/master" target="_blank">